wanchichen/wanchichen.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Master's in Language Technologies student at Carnegie Mellon University's LTI.
-I will be joining the [Audio and Voice Lab](https://shinjiwlab.github.io), which I have been doing research with since May 2022.
+I am a Master's in Language Technologies student at Carnegie Mellon University's LTI, where I am a part of the [Audio and Voice Lab](https://shinjiwlab.github.io).
+My research interests are in multilingual speech recognition and speech translation.

-I am currently a Product Owner and Software Engineer at Texas Instruments, as part of the [Ti.com](https://ti.com) e-commerce team.
+Previously, I was a Software Engineer at Texas Instruments, as part of the [Ti.com](https://ti.com) e-commerce team.
+[This article](https://finance.yahoo.com/news/texas-instruments-automates-purchasing-experience-130000831.html) details some of the work my team did.

 I received my BS in Computer Science and BA in History from the University of Central Florida in May 2021.